This is the most epic strip since Amazi-Girl. Ruth is quickly becoming one of my favorite characters ever.

 The reason Mike does not bother me as much as Ruth does is that Ruth has “official” power.
 Mike gratuitously punching someone vs. a Police Officer gratuitously punching someone.
 Also, I think a lot of us still carry around scars and insecurities from our freshman dorm days.
 I was an RA , although a long time ago.
 No way Ruth gets away with that.
 BUT this is both a comic strip and one by Willis; it doesn’t exactly have to be “realistic”.
 Aliens?
 Semme?
 Galasso?
 Cadbury creme eggs?

 I’m suddenly reminded that the only reason anybody liked Ruth in the first place was because she was ONCE selfless and killed herself to help someone.
-She was nothing until martyrdom made people treat her like a “bitch with a heart of gold”.
+She was nothing until martyrdom made people treat her like a “bongo with a heart of gold”.
 Well sorry but this Ruth can just go ahead and die.

 Billie: if you aren’t going to go to her superiors with this abusive behavior, at least hire Mike as a bodyguard.